-Customers can choose to deploy Riva On-Premise themselves using the available Deployment Checklists or they can schedule a Get Started Bundle with the Riva Success team who will lead them through the process.
+You can choose to deploy Riva On-Premise yourself with the available Deployment Checklists or schedule a Get Started Bundle with the Riva Success team, who will lead you through the process.
 Learn more about deployment options at How to get started with Riva On-Premise.

 This article provides an overview of deploying a Riva On-Premise server for trial evaluations.
 These procedures can be used for "pilot" and "production" deployments of Riva On-Premise.

 A Riva On-Premise Deployment Model involves the following steps:

 The Riva On-Premise server provides server-to-server transparent data sync between your email and CRM systems.
 Riva is installed and configured once on a server.
 There are no plug-ins or other software to install on any of your desktop or mobile email clients.

 Because Riva provides server-side sync of data between your email and CRM system, Riva supports ALL email and and mobile devices that communicate with your email server.
 See Supported email and CRM systems and clients.

 Riva is installed on a host Windows system.
 The Riva CRM Sync Agent Service needs to be able to connect to the target email and the CRM systems by using accounts that impersonate the target users and allow Riva to gain proxy access to the target users' mailbox and CRM account.

 Each email system and CRM system does have unique requirements.
 On the checklist, review the requirements for your CRM and email systems.

 Installing Riva includes the following actions: